-Someone who perceives a neurosis as always an illness that can be prevented expects a doctor to have a quick cure.
-They may also understand fantasies as unreliable subjective experiences.
-Of course, some illnesses are more obvious than others, as the following 5 minute video would attest.
+Someone who perceives a neurosis as an illness that can be prevented will expect a doctor to have a quick cure.
+S/he may also understand fantasies as unreliable subjective experiences.
+Of course, some illnesses are more obvious than others, as the following 5 minute video will attest.
 (You may wish to turn up the sound on your device before you click the link.)

 French psychoanalytic feminist film theory

 Champagne, J. (2002, Apr 1).
-Undoing Oedipus: Feminism and Michael Haneke’s The Piano Teacher—Bright Lights Film Journal.
-Retrieved from Reviews, https://brightlightsfilm.com/undoing-oedipus-feminism-michael-hanekes-piano-teacher/
+Undoing Oedipus: Feminism and Michael Haneke’s the piano teacher.
+Bright Lights Film Journal.
+Retrieved from https://brightlightsfilm.com/undoing-oedipus-feminism-michael-hanekes-piano-teacher/